Configuring TotalFlow BatchBuilder to use the HTTPS protocol

 - Variants for localhost covering home address for IPv4 and IPv6: ip:127.0.0.1,ip:::1

-- Variants for hostname: dns:USER
+- Variants for host name: dns:USER

 - IPv4 and/or IPv6 addresses of the computer using the IP format: ip:User_IPv4,User_IPv6

-these two commands:
+running these two commands:

-- Configure the XML and .properties files
+- Configure the XML and .properties files.

 - Modify the